ahuacate/pfsense-haproxy/README.md

 pfSense package manager has a ready built distribution of HAProxy.

+This guide helped me so much and much of what I have written here was harvested from this [GUIDE](https://www.chucknemeth.com/pfsense-haproxy-port-443/)

 Network prerequisites are:
 - [x] Layer 2 Network Switches
 - [x] Network Gateway is `192.168.1.5`